 3.2 Alternative scenario

 Sensitivity analysis changes a single variable, while scenario analysis changes multiple variables simultaneously.
 Finally, risk analysis assigns a probability to all critical variables.
+In addition, a BEP analysis related to the gold content in a generic WPCB is conducted.

 3.2.1 Sensitivity analysis